franticnerd/bigdata-bootcamp/content/_index.md

 Welcome to the Big Data Bootcamp.
 In this bootcamp training, you will learn about big data analytics, including Python data analytics tools and the Spark ecosystem for large-scale data.

-The training materials are developed by [Dr. Chao Zhang](http://chaozhang.org)'s lab, [Sunlab](http://www.sunlab.org), and [Polo Club](https://poloclub.github.io).
+The training materials are developed by [Sunlab](http://www.sunlab.org), [Polo Club](https://poloclub.github.io), and [Dr. Chao Zhang](http://chaozhang.org)'s lab.
 To get started, please follow the instructions on the left to setup the learning environment first.

 ## Logistics